-In the meantime, from the 1920s through the 1930s, the trade structure underwent drastic change (Figures 5 and 6).
+In the meantime, from the 1920s through the 1930s, the trade structure underwent a drastic change (Figure 5, Figure 6).
 In the 1920s, textile materials were imported, and raw silk, cotton yarns, and other textile-related materials were exported.
 In the 1930s, textile materials, such as cotton, were imported, and more highly processed textile products, such as cotton fabrics, and other kinds of fabrics, were exported.
-At the same time, raw fuel materials were imported and exports of heavy industrial and chemical products picked up, primarily to colonies and semi-colonies.
+At the same time, raw fuel materials were imported and exports of heavy industrial and chemical products picked up, primarily to colonies and semicolonies.
 Different demand locations existed for different export products, and as export item structure changed, the export destination structure changed as well.